torvalds/linux/Documentation/arch/riscv/patch-acceptance.rst

 with implementations.
 New module or extension drafts can change during the development process - sometimes in ways that are incompatible with previous drafts.
-This flexibility can present a challenge for RISC-V Linux maintenance.
-Linux maintainers disapprove of churn, and the Linux development process prefers well-reviewed and tested code over experimental code.
+This flexibility can present a challenge for RISC-V GNU/Linux maintenance.
+GNU/Linux maintainers disapprove of churn, and the GNU/Linux development process prefers well-reviewed and tested code over experimental code.
 We wish to extend these same principles to the RISC-V-related code that will be accepted for inclusion in the kernel.